-Compared to my first year, the garden was magnificent and looked fantastic from spring bloom until winter.
+Compared to some early setbacks in my first year, the garden is magnificent and looks fantastic from spring bloom until winter.
 This area is the most protected in the garden due to the larger roses providing part shade.
-And as time moves on a micro climate of sorts will develop so the plants won’t be burnt from the sun, and the blooms continue well into very late Autumn.
+And as time moves on a micro climate of sorts will develop so the plants won’t be burnt from the sun, and the blooms will continue well into late Autumn.

 The French garden was not without mistakes.
 One was planting a perennial ‘echinacea’ that I expected to be pink and it grew tall and thick with garish bright, yellow flowers.
 I left it until the end of season and pulled the reluctant plant out to grow somewhere else.

-The French garden has progressed this winter by planting more roses, and some thinning out of unsuitable colours and wild spreading roses moved elsewhere.
-Several roses from around the garden I also moved into the French garden for a chance of shade during the relentless, hot summer sun – Lady of Shalott, Ambridge Rose, Emilion Guillot and The Governor’s Wife plus Manam Cochet, Elodie Gossuin, Claude Monet planted as well.
+The French garden has progressed this winter by planting more roses, and thinning some out of unsuitable colours and wild spreading roses that I moved elsewhere.
+Several roses from around the garden I also moved into the French garden for a chance of shade during the relentless, hot summer sun; Lady of Shalott, Ambridge Rose, Emilion Guillot and The Governor’s Wife plus Manam Cochet, Elodie Gossuin and Claude Monet.
 Time will tell in Spring this year after careful planning of colours, heights and new additional roses if ‘My French Garden’ gets closer to the vision in my mind’s eye of a full, abundant mass of colourful and perfumed blooms underplanted with thyme varieties as a groundcover and interesting companion plants.